themactep/device-mjsxj03hl/installation.md

 ### Troubleshooting

-If your SD card is not detected in Linux, reboot the camera without the card, then run `gpio clean 54`, insert the card and run `echo "INSERT" > /sys/devices/platform/jzmmc_v1.2.0/present`.
+If your SD card is not detected in Linux, reboot the camera without the card, then run `gpio clear 54`, insert the card and run `echo "INSERT" > /sys/devices/platform/jzmmc_v1.2.0/present`.
 Run `mount` to check if the card is detected and mounted.

 I noticed that camera runs hot and at some freaks out and cannot properly